What are electronic cigarettes?

 What you should know:

-The Food and Drug Administration (FDA) does not currently have regulatory authority over these products.
-ESDs come in a wide variety of designs, flavors, and nicotine levels and they are not required to disclose ingredients, provide accurate labeling, or quality control.
-They are not one uniform product but hundreds of different products.5
+- ESDs come in a wide variety of designs, flavors and nicotine levels and they are not required to disclose ingredients, provide accurate labeling, or quality control.

-Smoking, either cigarettes, cigars, through hookahs, or any other form of combusted tobacco remains the leading cause of death and disease in Iowa.
+Smoking, either cigarettes, cigars, hookahs or any other form of combusted tobacco remains the leading cause of death and disease in Iowa.
 For free help to quit tobacco and ESD use, call 1-800-QUIT-NOW.